Sinéad O’Connor’s cause of death revealed

 The coroner has now “ceased their involvement in her death.”

-O’Connor passed away in July after being found “unresponsive” at a residence in London.
+O’Connor died in July after being found “unresponsive” at a residence in London.

 “It is with great sadness that we announce the passing of our beloved Sinéad.
 Her family and friends are devastated and have requested privacy at this very difficult time,” the singer’s family said in a statement to the BBC and Irish broadcaster RTE.